-Construction Quarterly features construction industry news highlights, a stock index, economic indicators, and industry survey results.
+Construction Quarterly features insightful commentary, industry news highlights, a stock index, economic indicators, and periodic survey results.

 2014 Construction Industry Forecast (PDF)* Construction industry executives across the U.S. express strong optimism that local construction activity will increase in 2014 compared to a year ago.
 Based on the responses of 522 executives, the survey's Optimism Quotient reached an all-time high of 124.
 Respondents were equally confident about improvement in residential and non-residential construction.

 Q4-2013 Construction Quarterly (PDF)* Year-over-year residential building continues to lead the way with strong growth while private non-residential construction has been modest.
 Read what factors are contributing to this trend.

 Trucking Quarterly features insightful commentary, industry news, and economic trends that affect for-hire and private carriers.

 Q4-2014 Trucking Quarterly With positive movement in many indicators of the trucking industry — including freight, fuel, and orders — confidence about prospects for the transportation industry in 2015 remains high.

 Q3-2014 Trucking Quarterly Growing confidence in the economy and increased freight demand contributed to a 70% surge in Class 8 truck orders and 36.7% increase in trailer orders.